-Dr. Steven Coker works as a neurodevelopmental disabilities specialist.
-His clinical interests encompass epilepsy and autism spectrum disorders (pervasive developmental disorders).
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-Dr. Coker attended medical school at the University of Oklahoma College of Medicine.
-His residency was performed at Walter Reed Army Medical Center and Madigan Army Medical Center.
-He has received the following distinction: Chicago Super Doctors.
-Dr. Coker is affiliated with Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Delnor Hospital.
-He is accepting new patients.
+Dr. Steven Coker is a physician who specializes in neurodevelopmental disabilities.
+In his practice, Dr. Coker focuses on epilepsy and autism spectrum disorders (pervasive developmental disorders).
+He takes Aetna EPO, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+He attended the University of Oklahoma College of Medicine for medical school and subsequently trained at Walter Reed Army Medical Center and Madigan Army Medical Center for residency.
+Dr. Coker has received the distinction of Chicago Super Doctors.
+He is professionally affiliated with Northwestern Medicine Central DuPage Hospital, Ann & Robert H. Lurie Children's Hospital of Chicago, and Delnor Hospital.
+He welcomes new patients.

 Clinical interests: Autism Spectrum Disorders, Epilepsy

-Dr. Subhash Patel, who practices in Winfield, IL, Geneva, IL, and Dekalb, IL, is a medical specialist in neurophysiology and neurology (brain & spinal cord disease).
-His clinical interests include dizziness, migraine, and multiple sclerosis (MS).
-Dr. Patel is professionally affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
-He welcomes new patients.
-He attended Rush Medical College and the University College London (UCL) Medical School and subsequently trained at John Stroger Hospital of Cook County and a hospital affiliated with Johns Hopkins University for residency.
+Dr. Subhash Patel's medical specialty is neurophysiology and neurology (brain & spinal cord disease).
+His areas of expertise include dizziness, migraine, and multiple sclerosis (MS).
+He is professionally affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
+Aetna EPO, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Patel accepts.
+He has an open panel.
+He graduated from Rush Medical College and the University College London (UCL) Medical School.
+For his residency, Dr. Patel trained at John Stroger Hospital of Cook County and a hospital affiliated with Johns Hopkins University.

 Clinical interests: Dizziness, Neuromuscular Disorders, Migraine, Dementia, Nerve Conduction Studies, Epilepsy, ...
 (Read more)